SmithyGuy21/Smash-Ultimate-Thumbnail-Generator/README.md

 - **Background and Foreground Selection**: Choose and upload custom backgrounds and foregrounds of size 1280x720
 - **Custom Text**: Add and format player names, tournament names, and set types
 - **Image Download**: Download the generated thumbnail as a PNG file
+- **Dynamic Naming**: Names the image based on the player names, player characters, tournament names, and set types

 ## License
    - The code is licensed under the **Creative Commons Zero v1.0 Universal**.
 Please see the LICENSE file for more details
    - The background and foreground resources are not covered by this license and are **not allowed to be used for commercial purposes**.
 Do not generate images with CrossSlashStudio art.
-Upload different background and foreground art
+Upload different background and foreground art or use the sample background and foreground

 ## Usage
    - Open the project at [https://smithyguy21.github.io/Smash-Ultimate-Thumbnail-Generator/](https://smithyguy21.github.io/Smash-Ultimate-Thumbnail-Generator/)